v-rajagt/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

   [Defender/AllowFullScanOnMappedNetworkDrives CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowfullscanonmappednetworkdrives)

-- **Scan files opened from network folders**: **Enable** turns on Defender and scans files opened from network folders or shared network drives, such as files accessed from a UNC path.
-Users can't turn it off.
+- **Scan files opened from network folders**: **Enable** has Defender scans files opened from network folders or shared network drives, such as files accessed from a UNC path.
+Users can't turn this setting off.
 If the files on the drive are read-only, Defender can't remove any malware found in them.
-Users can't turn this setting off.

   When set to **Not configured** (default), Intune doesn't touch this setting, and leaves it as-is.
 By default, the OS scans files opened from network folders, and allows users to change this setting.